abhaypuri/StreamAI/README.md

 # StreamAI

-In this app, I'll be deploying NLP, Computer Vision, Speech Processing and Generative models in a single application on Streamlit.
+In this app, We'll be deploying NLP, Computer Vision, Speech Processing and Data science Models in a single application on Streamlit.

 ## What's inside?